EMS students practicing CPR

 Program Goals

-The goal of the Foothill College Paramedic Program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician and/or Emergency Medical Responder levels.
+The goal of the Foothill College Paramedic Program is: To prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 Paramedic Technical Standards from D.O.T./ADA Compliance